ao5357/turner-cookbook/_recipes/hot-artichoke-dip.md

 #cookTime: "1H"
 #totalTime: "1H15M"
 ingredients:
+  - "1 14 oz. can artichoke hearts, drained and finely chopped"
-  - "ingredient"
+  - "1 c. mayo"
+  - "8 oz.
+Parmesan cheese (or mozzarella)"
+  - "Cayenne pepper and salt to taste"
 ---

-Hot Artichoke Dip
-Great dip.
-Ingredients
-1 14 oz. can artichoke hearts, drained and finely chopped 1 c. mayo
-8 oz.
-Parmesan cheese (or mozzarella)
-Cayenne pepper and salt to taste
-Steps
 Mix all ingredients.
 Bake in a casserole dish at 350℉ for 30 minutes.
 Serve warm (crock pot) with crackers and/or corn chips.